Dynamics of collective minds in online communities: Influences on collective minds

 News organizations largely determine what topics and challenges are worthy of people’s attention.
-In journalism research, this is commonly called agenda setting \cite{Coleman2009}.
+In journalism research, this is commonly referred to as agenda setting \cite{Coleman2009}.
 Agenda setting can lead to various biases in the way news items are selected and presented \cite{Groeling2013, Rodrigo-Gines2024}.
-We investigate three different editorial agenda-setting practices that lead to such biases: alignment, amplification, and reframing.
+We investigate three different editorial agenda-setting practices that lead to such biases: amplification, reframing, and alignment.